drprojects/nora/README.md

 It is composed of the **NoRA Notion template** for you to build on top of, as well as **NoRA-Tools** to programmatically:
-- 🔥 programmatically upload papers to your NORA library just like with [Zotero Connector](https://www.zotero.org/download/connectors)
+- 🔥 upload papers to your NORA library as easily as with [Zotero Connector](https://www.zotero.org/download/connectors)
-- 🔥 move all your Zotero library to your NoRA library
+- 🔥 move all your already-existing Zotero library to NoRA

 ### 🧪  NoRA template